athira-0001/devops_projects/README.md

 Created EC2 instances on AWS using Terraform\
 \
 Project 4 : Docker project\
-i.Containerized a Django web application using Docker container\
+i.
+Containerized a Django web application using Docker container\
-ii.Containerized a java application with and without multi-stage docker build :\
+ii.
+Containerized a java application with and without multi-stage docker build :\
 Without multi-stage docker build image size was 909mb\
 With multi-stage docker build image size was 226mb\
-iii.Containerized a Node.js application with Nginx proxy and a Redis caching system using docker compose
+iii.
+Containerized a Node.js application with Nginx proxy and a Redis caching system using docker compose\
+iv.
+Containerized a three tier MERN stack application using docker compose